pintergreg/geolocating_cities_using_human_activity_traces/slides.md

 # YJ100KMob

-- published as open data in 2023
+- published as open data in 2023 [@yabe_2024_10836269]
-    - as a part of the HuMob Challenge 2023
+    - as a part of the HuMob Challenge 2023 [@yabe2023humob]
 - follows 100,000 people
-- during 90 days
+- during consecutive 90 days
+    - not known which days
 - in a 100 km by 100 km area
-- somewhere in Japan
+- *somewhere* in Japan

 ## visualizing mobility data